experiencing the unexpected.

 And it's about finding yourself at the end of the road.

 Paulina on the road is about hidden travel gems off the beaten track.
 All of them packed in short travel stories in English & Spanish.
 I'm happiest when I can travel slowly in an eco-friendly way like biking, hiking or boating.
 Positive side effects are mindfulness and time to interact with foreign cultures.
-That's why many of my posts focus on an intercultural aspect of traveling: I try to transmit what I've learned by meeting cultures that are different from my own.
+That's why many of my posts focus on an intercultural aspect of traveling.
 Most of those articles can be found in "Travel Reflections".

 Oh, did I introduce myself?
 I am Pauline from Luxembourg - Paulina for the Spanish - and a passionate travellette currently re-settling down in my native country.
 The article's photos are not edited: I want the natural beauty to shine through!

 I invite you to lean back and Discover, Learn & Embrace the Unknown!

 Let's hit the road together! - ¡Vámonos de viaje!